Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 A man imprisons his estranged junkie friend in an isolated cabin in the boonies of San Diego to force him through a week of sobriety, but the events of that week are being mysteriously manipulated.

-!** (US 2013.)
+(US 2013.)
 All 75, Fans 76, Me 91 = 86.
 A film so perfectly "slipstream" (see the intro) that it actually specifies which genres it might belong to.
-It's primarily a meta-horror film like The Cabin in the Woods and Tucker and Dale vs Evil, but instead of satire, there's a genuinely creepy exploration of why we like these kinds of stories.
-While the other films lose steam when they finish their plots, this one has a great ending that slingshots into The Endless, next up in my streaming queue.
+It's a meta-genre film like The Cabin in the Woods and Tucker and Dale vs Evil, but it's not quite horror, as no characters ever fear for their lives or become terrified, and instead of satire, there's a genuine exploration of why we like profoundly creepy, unsettling stories like this one.
+While the other films lose steam when they finish their plots, this one has a great ending that slingshots into #12 The Endless (note the titles).

 R | 97 min | Drama, Mystery, Sci-Fi